God (which is love) loves love. This means that Love, loves love. It also means that the Spirit of Love, loves to see, feel, and experience love.

 I absolutely love people who are dedicated to their path—which includes people who push past their issues and allow me to teach them.
 But I also love the old African American woman who is dedicated to her Southern Baptist version of Jesus—even though her version of Jesus is different than mine.
 I would rather have the life of Joel Osteen and his simple Christian philosophy than the life of one of those hypocritical, pseudo-spiritual people in this world.
 But I would also rather have the life of the sincere Buddhist more than the hypocritical televangelist.

 Get it?
-It’s not the religion I love nor even the person themselves.
-What I love is the love in the person…their sincerity, devotion, and their loving ways.
+It’s not the religion that I love nor even the person themselves.
+What I love is the love in the person . . . their sincerity, devotion, and their loving ways.
 And God too loves these very same things, which means that the more we recognize love in our lives and choose to love that love, the more we are being like God.
-Jesus described what I am saying when he shared, “Those who love God are my family–brothers, sisters, and mothers.”
-He was expressing that those who are loving love are the true sense of a spiritual family.
+Jesus described what I am saying when he shared, “Those who love God are my family—brothers, sisters, and mothers.”
+He was expressing that those who are “loving love” are the true definition of a spiritual family.

-But if you’re not experiencing the love and bliss of a good life, it’s okay because we all have the same job in this world, which is to improve our ability to breathe–in any goodness we see or experience and make it a permanent part of our being and consciousness.
-And if/when we fail to do so, then we’ve missed an opportunity to shift our consciousness.
+But if you’re not experiencing the love and bliss of a good life, it’s okay, because we all have the same job in this world, which is to improve our ability to breathe–in any goodness we see or experience and make it a permanent part of our being and consciousness.
+And if/when we fail to do so, then we’ve missed an opportunity to shift our consciousness to a higher vibration.

 And if you become tempted to say, “Yeah but this stuff is easy for those of you who are spiritual teachers,” keep in mind that anyone whose life reflects healthiness, goodness, true prosperity, and so forth, probably got to that place by going through the worst that life has to offer and learned to love love.
 Whether they’ve earned their good life by paying their dues OR by being a good person who created good karma, their good life was never FREE and without payment.